ibm-cloud-docs/transit-gateway/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for IBM Cloud Transit Gateway
+# FAQ for IBM Cloud Transit Gateway
 {: #faqs-for-transit-gateway}

 These frequently asked questions can help you when working with the {{site.data.keyword.tg_full}}.